 Art: Getting Your Money’s Worth

-I bought a concert ticket a few months ago. $20 presale special!
+I bought a concert ticket a few months ago (early 2014). $20 presale special!
 When it came closer to the day of going, I started to contemplate if it was worth it (of course, this was before my girlfriend decided to drive from D.C. and go with me).
-I started to think about the long drive to Philly.
+I started to think about the long drive to Philly (from Allentown, PA).
 Paying the tolls.
 Trying to find parking.
-Not being able to have refreshing cocktail because I had to drive back an hour late at night to get home.
+Not being able to have a refreshing cocktail because I had to drive back an hour, late at night, just to get home.
 Having to wake up early the next day to go to work again.
 Being tired at work.
 Getting off work and not being able to get any personal work done.

 All of these things were considered.
 Is it really worth it?
 After the fact, it was definitely worth it, but before the concert, I had to make a decision.
 I thought to myself “Well, I already bought the ticket, so I’m locked in.”
 Yes, I’ll be damned if I throw my hard earned $20 dollar bill away.”
 That was when I was working at FedEx Office for $13 an hour, so that was 1.5 hours worth of stress and headache.

 At this point though, it’s not about the money spent, it’s about spending money on something and not getting your money’s worth; wasting money.
 If I didn’t go to the concert, it would be like burning a 20 dollar bill and throwing it out the car window.